Vietnam.vn - Nền tảng quảng bá Việt Nam

 Future space probes may provide some warning time for high-radiation events, such as coronal mass ejections—clouds of plasma from the Sun—but cosmic radiation remains unpredictable.

-Shielding is best done with heavy materials like lead or water, but that requires a large amount of material, says Eggl of the University of Illinois Urbana-Champaign.
+Shielding is best done with heavy materials like lead or water, but large amounts of these materials are needed, says Eggl of the University of Illinois Urbana-Champaign.

 Artificial gravity, created by rotating the spacecraft frame, could help astronauts maintain function when they arrive after the nine-month journey to Mars.
 Alternatively, the spacecraft could use powerful acceleration and deceleration forces that match Earth’s gravity.
 This approach would be faster, reducing the risk of radiation exposure, but would require nuclear propulsion technologies that are currently unavailable.